 If you want to take it a step further, you can wash all beddings in hot water (at least 130 degrees Fahrenheit) at least once a week.
-This will help kill any possible mites that may be residing there.
+It will help kill any possible mites that may be residing there.

 As for upholstered furniture, carpets, and drapes, you can have them professionally cleaned at least once a year.

 Another way to get rid of mites is by reducing the humidity in your home.
-Mites thrive in humid conditions so by lowering the humidity, you will make your home less hospitable for them.
+Mites thrive in humid conditions, so by lowering the humidity, you will make your home less hospitable for them.

 You can do this by using a dehumidifier or keeping your air conditioner on especially during summer.
 The ideal humidity level should be around 30-50%.

-You can also open up windows and doors to let fresh air in and help circulate the air inside your home.
+You can also open windows and doors to let fresh air in and help circulate the air inside your home.

 It Might Matter